amervitz/CrmDataPackager/README.md

 # CrmDataPackager

-CrmDataPackager is a PowerShell module with functions for unpacking and packing Dynamics 365 configuration migration tool data files.
+CrmDataPackager is a PowerShell module with functions for extracting and packing Dynamics 365 configuration migration tool data .zip files.

 Read [Announcing the CrmDataPackager PowerShell module](https://alanmervitz.com/2020/12/20/announcing-crmdatapackager-powershell-module/) for an overview of this PowerShell module.